 Jaspers divides the story into various eras.
 During the Paleolithic, humans were gatherers and hunters.
 In the Neolithic, some began to colonize a territory and dedicate themselves to agriculture.
 Then came civilization, cities, politics and legislation to try to solve the problems of coexistence.
 Within these theocratic societies problems were projected onto the authorities and the gods.

 New ideas that were postulated, almost simultaneously, in the Axial Age by prophets, philosophers, and rationalists at various points in Eurasia included:

 - The freedom and independence of the individual;

 - fundamental questions about the meaning of human existence

 In the East the answers were based on inner peace; in the West in the harmonious order of society.

 The consequences of the Axial Age are still with us.
 We are aware of ourselves and our limitations.
 Philosophy and science emerged and have shaped our modern way of thinking in the West.
-If we add Islam, modern world religious beliefs were then established along with their proselytizing tendency that implies religious intolerance.
+If we add Islam, modern world religious beliefs were then established along with their proselytizing tendency that implies religious intolerance and ideological superiority.